Philadelphia Mayor Jim Kenney Says He'll Be Happy When He's Not Mayor Following Fourth Of July Shooting

-Now, he’s trying his best to, as the saying goes, put the toothpaste back in the tube.READ MORE: Gov. Murphy Signs 7 New Bills Into Law Aimed At Tightening New Jersey Gun Laws
+Now, he’s trying his best to, as the saying goes, put the toothpaste back in the tube.READ MORE: Sources: Authorities Investigating Whether 2 Police Officers Struck By Stray Bullets On Ben Franklin Parkway

 On Tuesday, the mayor said in a statement that his comments were made in an overwhelming moment of frustration.